Eureka in Aiken County, South Carolina — The American South (South Atlantic)

-Marker series.
-This marker is included in the South Carolina, Aiken County Historical Society marker series.
+Topics and series.
+This historical marker is listed in these topic lists: Agriculture • Education • Women.
+In addition, 4-H Youth Program, and the South Carolina, Aiken County Historical Society series lists.

 Location.
 33° 41.826′ N, 81° 45.971′ W. Marker is in Eureka, South Carolina, in Aiken County.
-Marker is on Johnston Highway (State Highway 191) ¼ mile north of State Highway 19, on the right when traveling south Touch for map.
+Marker is on Johnston Highway (State Highway 191) ¼ mile north of State Highway 19, on the right when traveling south.
+Touch for map.
 Marker is in this post office area: Trenton SC 29847, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 10 other markers are within 9 miles of this marker, measured as the crow flies.
 Benjamin R. Tillman House (approx. 5.8 miles away); 12 Stone Monument (approx. 6 miles away); Bettis Academy (approx. 6 miles away); Mt.
 Canaan Baptist Church (approx. 6.8 miles away); a different marker also named Bettis Academy (approx. 7 miles away); Darby (approx. 7.6 miles away); Robert M. Bell Parkway (approx. 8.3 miles away); Pickens - Salley House (approx. 8.6 miles away); World War II POW Camp (approx. 8.8 miles away); Graniteville Cemetery (approx. 9 miles away).

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on March 17, 2010, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 1,439 times since then and 53 times this year.
+This page was last revised on December 11, 2019.
+It was originally submitted on March 17, 2010, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 1,544 times since then and 30 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on March 17, 2010, by Mike Stroud of Bluffton, South Carolina.
 6, 7. submitted on January 9, 2011, by Brian Scott of Anderson, South Carolina. • Syd Whittle was the editor who published this page.